SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 Swift automatically deallocates your instances when they are no longer needed, to free up resources.
-Swift handles the memory management of instances through :newTerm:`automatic reference counting` (known as :newTerm:`ARC`), as described in :doc:`AutomaticReferenceCounting`.
+Swift handles the memory management of instances through :newTerm:`automatic reference counting` (:newTerm:`ARC`), as described in :doc:`AutomaticReferenceCounting`.
-Typically you don't need to perform any manual clean-up when your instances are deallocated.
+Typically you don't need to perform manual clean-up when your instances are deallocated.
-However, there may be times when you are working with your own resources, and need to perform some additional clean-up yourself.
+However, when you are working with your own resources, you might need to perform some additional clean-up yourself.
 For example, if you create a custom class to open a file and write some data to it, you might need to close the file before the class instance is deallocated.

 Class definitions can have at most one deinitializer per class.
-The deinitializer does not take any parameters, and is written without parentheses:
+The deinitializer does not take any parameters and is written without parentheses:

 .. testcode:: deinitializer